indoor-onyourmap/iOS-SDK/README.md

 type | NSString* | String defining the floor type tileProvider | OYMTileProvider* | Tile provider for indoor tiles

-&gt; **Note:** This class can also offer the tiles using the Google Maps GMSURLTileLayer*.
+> **Note:** This class can also offer the tiles using the Google Maps GMSURLTileLayer*.
 In order to be able to retrieve it from the OYMFloor object it is required to define the macro `INDOOR_HASGOOGLEMAP` before including the framework and include all the Google Maps for iOS frameworks [+info](https://developers.google.com/maps/documentation/ios/).

 ### OYMBuilding class
 This class includes all the information regarding the Building shapes stored in the server.
 As well, it includes the floors related with the building.